joshua-Evans-1/gotype/docs/models.md

 ## messages.go

 Defines message types used in the Bubble Tea update loop.
 Messages are dispatched between models to handle events like keystrokes, timer ticks, or config changes.

-## timer.go

-Implements a game timer.
-Sends periodic tick messages to update the game model and stop the test when time runs out.